ucsd-progsys/liquid-logger/README.md

 ```
 $ stack ghci

-ghci> collate ["logs/summary-develop.csv", "logs/summary-developgraph.csv", "logs/summary-developgraph-eliminate.csv"] "logs/out.csv"
+ghci> collateDir "logs" "logs/out/out.csv"
 ```

-will produce `logs/out.csv` which
+will produce `logs/out/out.csv` which

 1. *joins* the times from each run,
 2. *orders* the benchmarks by the range of running times.

-The example `logs/out.csv` is pretty self-explanatory.
+The example is pretty self-explanatory.

-## TODO

-Add a function `collateDir :: FilePath -> FilePath -> IO Table` such that `collateDir dir out`

-1. Reads all logs in `dir`,
-2. Sorts them by `timestamp`,
-3. `collate`s the resulting tables into `out`.